 Playing netball is a favourite past time of Heidi’s, as well as providing a parent taxi service for all sorts of sporty activities.

 Vania graduated from UCOL in Palmerston North in 2005.
 She had spent a few years working in a pet store before being offered a position at Halifax while she was on site for her vet nurse training!
 Vania enjoys all aspects of vet nursing, however being in surgery for the more difficult procedures is definitely her happy place – made all the more exciting for her when involving exotic pets.
 Vania takes a special interest in exotics and hopes to complete a further qualification in this area of nursing soon.

-In her spare time Vania enjoys sitting in the sun with her Bearded Dragon (Rogue), great coffee, good books, her x-box and getting out and about on her bike.
-She has quite the mini zoo at home, in addition to Rogue she has tropical fish, canaries, Ghost (the grumpy rabbit), Geoff the Leopard Gecko and 3 cats (super cuddly Frost, his chunky brother Ice and ‘the ginger Ninja).
-Vania also regularly plays Auntie to Chris’ dog Barney, a favour they are both very grateful for!
+In her spare time Vania enjoys sitting in the sun with her rescue dog Spud and bearded dragon Rogue.
+She also loves great coffee, good books, her x-box and getting out and about on her bike.
+She has quite the mini zoo at home, in addition to Rogue she has Geoff the leopard gecko and 2 cats – Ice and Ninja.

 NZ National Certificate in Veterinary Nursing